SunCents Logo SunCents

 Incentives & Tax Credits

-• Florida Sales Tax Exemption: You pay zero state sales tax on the purchase of your solar equipment, saving you hundreds of dollars right off the top.
+• Sales Tax Exemption: You will not pay Florida's 6% sales tax on the purchase of your solar panels and equipment, reducing the initial investment cost by over a thousand dollars on a typical system.

 Policy Status